NZD - New Zealand Dollar

-Our attentions today remain with price action across bond prices and the underlying risk narrative.
-Further yield weakness could amplify USD losses and help the AUD push through 0.7760 toward 0.78 US cents.
+With little of note on today’s macroeconomic agenda, our attentions remain with price action across bond prices and the underlying risk narrative.
+Further yield weakness could amplify USD losses and help the NZD push through resistance at 0.7180/90 and beyond 0.72 US cents.

 The euro offered little to excite investors, having failed to break back above 1.20 and trades just below this psychological handle at 1.1968.